Gender and Women's Studies Program

 - foster an atmosphere in which diversity and sustainability are valued

 - advocate ethical conduct, social justice, and responsible global citizenship

-Why a Gender & Women's Studies minor or graduate certificate?
+Why a Gender & Women's Studies minor?

 Drawing on historical perspectives and cultural analysis, Gender & Women’s Studies

 examines the social construction of gender and the intersections of gender with race,

 ethnicity, class, nationality, dis/ability, age and sexuality.
 The GWS minor addresses

 the ways in which these factors shape our daily lives.